Harold Shipman: Trial and imprisonment

-Shipman's legal representatives tried unsuccessfully to have the Grundy case tried separately from the others, as a motive was shown by the alleged forgery of Grundy's will.
+Shipman's legal representatives tried unsuccessfully to have the Grundy case tried separately, as a motive was shown by the alleged forgery of Grundy's will.

 On 31 January 2000, after six days of deliberation, the jury found Shipman guilty of 15 counts of murder and one count of forgery.
 Mr Justice Forbes subsequently sentenced Shipman to life imprisonment on all 15 counts of murder, with a recommendation that he be subject to a whole life tariff, to be served concurrently with a sentence of four years for forging Grundy's will.
 On 11 February, 11 days after his conviction, Shipman was struck off the medical register by the General Medical Council (GMC).
 Two years later, Home Secretary David Blunkett confirmed the judge's whole life tariff, just months before British government ministers lost their power to set minimum terms for prisoners.
 While authorities could have brought many additional charges, they concluded that a fair hearing would be impossible given the enormous publicity surrounding the original trial.
 Furthermore, the 15 life sentences already imposed rendered further litigation unnecessary.
 Shipman became friends with fellow serial killer Peter Moore while in prison.

 Shipman denied his guilt, disputing the scientific evidence against him.
 He never made any public statements about his actions.
 Shipman's wife, Primrose, maintained that he was not guilty, even after his conviction.

 Shipman is the only doctor in the history of British medicine found guilty of murdering his patients.
-John Bodkin Adams was charged in 1957 with murdering a patient, amid rumours he had killed dozens more over a 10-year period and "possibly provided the role model for Shipman"; he was acquitted and no further charges were pursued.
-A historian, Pamela Cullen, has argued that because of Adams's acquittal, there was no impetus to examine potential flaws in the British legal system until the Shipman case.
+John Bodkin Adams was charged in 1957 with murdering a patient, amid rumours he had killed dozens more over a 10-year period and "possibly provided the role model for Shipman".
+He was acquitted and no further charges were pursued.
+The historian Pamela Cullen argued that because of Adams's acquittal, there was no impetus to examine potential flaws in the British legal system until the Shipman case.